dullhunk/book/computinged/getting-started.md

 * **Art** using computer generated imagery

-* **Physics** of sound with Audacity http://www.audacityteam.org and of course, Rockets too
+* **Physics** Teach waves and sound with [Audacity](http://www.audacityteam.org), Acceleration with cars and sensors see [racefortheline.com](http://www.racefortheline.com) or the electromagnetic spectrum using [Infra red cameras](https://www.raspberrypi.org/products/pi-noir-camera-v2/)

+* **Biology** teach students about the analysis of DNA and proteins using algorithms, aka Bioinformatics, see [Ten Simple Rules for Teaching Bioinformatics at the High School Level](https://dx.doi.org/10.1371/journal.pcbi.1002243) and [Teaching Bioinformatics at the Secondary School Level](https://doi.org/10.1371/journal.pcbi.1002242)

+* **Maths** Lots of scope for supporting and augmenting teaching mathematics using computers

 * **Geography**  Weather station https://www.raspberrypi.org/learning/weather-station-guide and https://www.raspberrypi.org/education/weather-station/

-## Computing without computers
+## Computing without computers: Unplugged
 Fancy hardware and gadgets are great ways to engage children, but you don't always need it.
 You can inspire people's imagination about computer science without using a computer at all, or by using computers in different settings Some good examples:

 * [Computer Science unplugged (csunplugged.org)](http://csunplugged.org) from [Tim Bell](http://www.cosc.canterbury.ac.nz/tim.bell/) at the University of Canterbury in New Zealand is a Google funded project